Kequc/kequjwt/readme.md

 ## JWT header

-The header is equivalent to base64url encoded `{ typ: "JWT", alg: "HS256" }` and can be accessed using `jwt.header` if needed for any reason.
+The header is equivalent to base64url encoded `{ typ: 'JWT', alg: 'HS256' }` and can be accessed using `jwt.header` if needed for any reason.

 ```typescript
 const fullToken = `${jwt.header}.${token}`;